ahmedopolis/NLP-Article-Analyzer-Web-Tool/README.md

 ## Tools

-This webpage uses the following technologies for the front-end: HTML, SASS, SASS and JavaScript (Vanilla).
+This webpage uses the following technologies for the front-end: HTML, SASS, and JavaScript (Vanilla).
 It also uses JavaScript on the server-side with Node.js and Express.js.
 The static module bundle used is Webpack.

 ## License